We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

-Research from social psychologist Fiona Lee states that admitting shortcomings is a great way to simultaneously highlight your strengths.
+Consumer behavior research from social psychologist Fiona Lee states that admitting shortcomings is a great way to simultaneously highlight your strengths.

 Lee’s study aimed to measure the effects of admitting to missteps and faults, and how these actions would affect stock prices.
 Experimenters read one of two fictitious company reports.
 (Both reports listed reasons why the company had performed poorly last year.)